Leaving your past behind you.

 Certainty.
 Your certain you’re in a relationship and have routines, and sometimes the certainty is positive sometimes negative.

 Uncertainty.
 As you never know what mood they’ll be in next, what they’ll do next.
 Why they are doing what they do, a narcissistic relationship fills your need for uncertainty.

 Growth, when they come back, and you try again, you feel like you’re growing and changing together.
 This never truly fulfils growth as it’s only ever temporary.

 Contribution.
 All the things you do for them, fills your need for contribution on a sky-high level, as you’re always giving more and more to them while you slowly lose yourself.

 You can fill these needs in other ways to break the bond.

 You can be certain getting out isn’t going to be easy, when you hit the breaking point, you can be certain it’s what you need to do, and when you get out you need to focus on the long term goals, find your certainty in other areas until and find your happy self again.
-Start will the simple steps, creating new routines, for you and how you want to spend your day, consciously being thank full and telling yourself you thank full for anything that is certain in your life right now, even brushing your teeth, so you’re unconscious starts to fill certainty until you’re ready to build on those foundations.
+The start will the simple steps, creating new routines, for you and how you want to spend your day, consciously being thank full and telling yourself you thank full for anything that is certain in your life right now, even brushing your teeth, so you’re unconscious starts to fill certainty until you’re ready to build on those foundations.

 Love and connection, reach out to old friends and family or reach out to those online who’ve lived through the same to get you started.
 Not always easy with anxiety taking those first steps to help overcome this.